arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 Moreover, Tools and MCPs can be transformed into code APIs, so any AI agent with tools can be re-written as a code agent that achieves the same tasks cheaper and faster.

-Despite its advantages, code execution needs an environment where code runs safely.
+Despite its advantages, code needs an environment to run.
+"Agent spaces" is an open-source tool that spins up isolated code environments where AI can create files and run code safely.
+It also requires an open standard that allows any AI model to interact with the "Agent spaces" environment.

 ## Two standards

 AI agents are composable.
-Developers need a simple standard to give capabilities to their AI.
+Developers need a standard to give capabilities to their AI.

 Two approaches have emerged:

 ### Tool calling